smitzlroy/Streamlit2AzureStorage/README.md

-# Streamlit2AzureStorage
+# File Upload to Azure Storage with Streamlit
-Streamlit frontend to upload files to Azure storage
+This is a simple application built with Streamlit for uploading files to Azure Storage.